 Let me ask you this, if you had all of those skills, would you start today?

 Maybe you are creating worry with how to set up your blog?
-Maybe you’re so busy, you know you don’t have the time… Maybe you’re assembling lists of rules and criteria that have you overwhelmed before you have even started?
+Maybe you’re so busy, you know you don’t have the time… Maybe you’re assembling lists of rules and criteria to a point that have you overwhelmed before you have even started?

 Well, you’re reading this.
 So you must have some time.
-You’re looking for something to help, drive you forward…the answer.
+You’re looking for something to help, drive you forward…”the answer”.
+The answer is taking a chance and just start communicating.

 Does successful blogging come from a checklist?

 Listen, it certainly gives insight, as well as some great tips.
-However I really think the problem for those who aren’t blogging is that they need material, they have no idea where to start, they are held back slightly by the idea of setting up a blog (this is no small task)…the list of why not’s is endless.
+However I really think the problem for those who aren’t blogging is that they need material and self confidence, they have no idea where to start, they are held back slightly by the idea of setting up a blog (this is no small task)…the list of why-not’s is endless.

 Blogging is nothing more than expressing yourself in writing in a way that provides value to someone, on some subject matter.